EXCHANGE IS A BASIC PRINCIPLE OF LIFE

 No one can get to heaven unless he’s totally righteous.
 Christ offers to give us his total righteousness, so that – if we accept him – when God looks at us he sees Christ’s righteousness rather than our sin.

 The irony is that God’s plan is so simple and so easy that most people won’t believe it.
-Not only do we get eternity in heaven, but we get a better life right now (weight of sin lifted from us, warmth of God’s love, Holy Spirit within, etc., as explained in Topic 44).
+Not only do we get eternity in heaven, but we get a better life right now (weight of sin lifted from us, warmth of God’s love, Holy Spirit within and much more, as explained in Topic 44).
 It all seems too good to be true!

 When it comes to the moment of decision, our sinful nature is threatened and tells us to wait until a later time to exchange our life (give it up) for Christ’s life (a new nature we take on).
 The Bible says, however, that a person is not a Christian until he purposefully and willfully makes this exchange with God.